 I do.
 In fact, much of my practice at this point comprises psychotherapists, psychiatrists clergy and coaches.
 You are welcome to contact me to see if time together might serve you.

-I still have a few questions, could I give you a call?
+I still have a few questions, can i contact you?